jcbvm/grunt-properties-to-json/README.md

 });
 ```

+#### Include and/or exclude keys

-You can also explicitly `include` and/or `exclude` top-level namespaces, effectively whitelisting or blacklisting.
-For each option, provide a string or array of strings; if both options are used, exclusions are applied first, then inclusions.
+You can explicitly `include` and/or `exclude` namespaces, effectively whitelisting or blacklisting.
+For each option, provide a string, regular expression or an array of strings and regular expressions.
+If both options are used, exclusions are applied first, then inclusions.
+If you combine this option with `splitKeysBy` you can include and/or exclude nested keys by respectively setting the `deepInclude` or `deepExclude` option to `true`.

 ```js
 grunt.initConfig({